ThalionA/ThalionA.github.io/daily-logs.md

 We had a nice lunch (tuna sandwiches are really worth it in Nepal apparently) with a great view to the mountaints at Kyangjuma.
 We were quite tired when we reached Namche and were looking forward to our first shower since the time we were last here (9 days ago!).
 We couldn't get a room at Yak Hotel again though, so we ended up getting a deluxe room (including double bed, ensuite toilet, and a shower) at Hotel Khangri.
 For dinner I had a burger since I was craving meat and I almost had a second one.
 I even got ice cream (mint choc chip) for dessert.

-First nigh without sleeping bags during the trip, crazy!
+First night without sleeping bags during the trip, crazy!

 # Lukla EBC Trek Day 13 - 08/11/23